-The existing Master Plan has/does not have a Circulation Plan Element providing detailed information on existing and proposed transportation infrastructure within, or providing access to and from the municipality, including information on all modes and supporting facilities and services.
-[If it has one: This Plan supplements the existing Element, as applicable to the Highlands Preservation Area, to include the additional information and goals and objectives listed below.]
-[If it does not: It is the intent of the Planning Board to fully develop and adopt such an Element, applicable at minimum to the Highlands Preservation Area.
-It will include a mapped inventory of all Highlands Preservation Area transportation features, detailed description of each, applicable municipal goals and objectives, as well as the information and additional goals and objectives listed below.]
+The existing Master Plan does not have a Circulation Plan Element providing detailed information on existing and proposed transportation infrastructure within, or providing access to and from the municipality, including information on all modes and supporting facilities and services.
+It is the intent of the Planning Board to fully develop and adopt such an Element.
+It will include a mapped inventory of all Highlands Preservation Area transportation features, detailed description of each, applicable municipal goals and objectives, as well as the information and additional goals and objectives listed below.

-The "Highlands Roadway Network" (Exhibit Y) and "Highlands Transit Network" (Exhibit Z) maps together illustrate the regional transportation network and facilities of the Borough/Township/Township Highlands Preservation Area.
-Municipal roadways and transportation features interface with those of the region and the state as a whole, as [will be] discussed and illustrated in the [underlying] Circulation Plan Element for the [municipality/Highlands Preservation Area].
+The "Highlands Roadway Network" (Exhibit Y) and "Highlands Transit Network" (Exhibit Z) maps together illustrate the regional transportation network and facilities of the Township Highlands Preservation Area.
+Municipal roadways and transportation features interface with those of the region and the state as a whole, as will be discussed and illustrated in the Circulation Plan Element for the Highlands Preservation Area.

-The Planning Board currently anticipates, proposes and/or has identified need for modifications to the portion of the transportation system located within the Highlands Preservation Area, as listed and briefly described below: [For example:]
+The Planning Board currently anticipates, proposes and/or has identified need for modifications to the portion of the transportation system located within the Highlands Preservation Area, as listed and briefly described below: